Make sure you've done this essential preparation before the day of your Allen & Overy interview:

 On the day of the Allen & Overy graduate interview

-Print a hard copy of your online application and read it through before you arrive at the offices.
-It will be the basis for questions in the second interview, focusing on your studies, outside interests, work experience and motivation for training at Allen & Overy.
+Print a hard copy of your online application and read it through before your interviews.
 If you have time, you could also skim the Financial Times or business pages of a broadsheet.

-Tip: Prepare questions and write them on a notepad to take in with you.
+Tip: Prepare questions and write them on a notepad.
 As the interview progresses, new information will come to light and you can quickly annotate/update your questions, so that they feel natural and less formal when the time comes at the end of the interview.